Do I need a physical business address for my online business?

-If the online business can be run from home, should we have an office for it?
-Is office a trust factor for an online business?
+If an online business can be run from home should we have an office for it, i.e. a PO Box or virtual address?
+Is an office a trust factor for an online business?

 An office is 'expected' by many clients, but that view is slowly changing.
 I have sometimes received surprise when someone learns that I do not have an office but go to their premises, a coffee shop or even the back seat of a car, but of course mainly working from home.
 SMEs are particularly understanding, as they too often avoid the cost of an office.

 The expectation of an office also depends upon the industry in which you are working.
 There is already general acceptance that many of those working in IT and social media are less likely to spend all day in an office - because it is not necessary.
 However it is still a bit of a leap for some to have the same acceptance of other industries that have traditionally been in offices to now work without one.

 It is a trend that is coming, and I believe will be well accepted within a few years.

 I don't think it's necessary for the trust factor.
 However, under the new business name registration system in Australia, it is mandatory to list a physical address for service (i.e. the address for all correspondence about your business name etc).
 And, this physical address will be published on a public database.
 So, if you are a sole trader operating from home you may wish to investigate other options such as a virtual address for online businesses.
 You can use for this purpose rather than have your residential address published.

 I have an online business and the address I give for customers is a PO Box.
 Didn't want to broadcast to the world my home address.

 There are also some great places that offer you a virtual address for online businesses anywhere in the world for a small monthly subscription fee.
 You can also apply for local landline phone numbers via skype for a monthly fee as well and receive the calls via skype.